-This agreement shall bind and inure to the benefit of the parties and their respective successors, grantees and assigns.
-The benefits, burdens, rights, obligations and responsibilities hereunder shall run with the land and shall bind all current and future owners of the Property and any divisions thereof.
+This Agreement shall bind and inure to the benefit of the parties and their respective successors, grantees, transferees and assigns.
+Any benefits, burdens, rights, obligations and responsibility shall run with the land and shall bind the current and future owners of the Subject Premises and any future divisions thereof.